perl-foundation-outreach/gsoc-2021-ideas/perl/Ravada-Snapshots.md

 The backend receives requests from the frontend and performs privileged operations in the host operative system to manage the virtual machines.

+We created a detailed list of tasks to complete.
+It is understable not all of them will be finished.
+We will help the student complete a reasonable amount of the job but we understand it has many layers of difficulty and some parts of this can be challenging.

 - Define database tables so snapshots can be stored and shown in the web frontend.
 - Create new methods for the virtual machine classes to create and revert snapshots.